Other Cornea Procedures

 Normal activities can usually be resumed in two days and although vision improvement varies, many patients can expect improvements between a day and two weeks.
 If vision improvement is not noticeable, it is not a sign that surgery has not worked but may take longer for specific cases and its best to speak with your eye doctor about the results.

 In some patients who have refractive errors outside the range treatable with LASIK, or for those who have some cataract formation, a Natural Lens Replacement procedure may be an ideal option.
-This treatment involves removing the natural lens of your eye and replacing it with an intraocular lens (IOL) to help reduce the need for glasses or contact lenses.
+This treatment is similar to cataract surgery and involves removing the natural lens of your eye and replacing it with an intraocular lens (IOL) to help reduce the need for glasses or contact lenses.
+There are a variety of lens options available to best suit your visual lifestyle goals.
+Learn more about Natural lens replacement on our LASIK Alternatives page below.

-You might be wondering, “What is an Artificial Iris?”.
-It’s a prosthetic iris intended to replace a patient’s missing or damaged iris (the colored part of the eye).
+An Artificial Iris is a prosthetic iris intended to replace a patient’s missing or damaged iris (the colored part of the eye).
 The iris plays an important part in our vision, adjusting incoming light as we change environments.
 An absent or partially functioning iris can cause extreme light sensitivity and glare, and even impact the sharpness of vision.

-The newly approved device can be used on a variety of Iris defects (issues from a traumatic injury, for instance), but is often utilized by individuals with Aniridia (a disorder in which the iris is either partially or completely missing).
+FDA approved in 2018, this technology can be used on a variety of Iris defects (issues from a traumatic injury, for instance), but is often utilized by individuals with Aniridia (a disorder in which the iris is either partially or completely missing).

 Although rare, this can be devastating to those affected, both visually and cosmetically.
 The Artificial Iris not only offers these individuals improved vision by reducing light sensitivity and glare, but it also has the potential of cosmetically improving the appearance of the iris.